 Details: Dir.
 Don Siegel.
 Perf.
 Clint Eastwood, Patrick McGoohan, Larry Hankin, Paul Benjamin.
 Paramount, 1979.
 Based on the book by J. Campbell Bruce.

 Synopsis: A group of inmates plan an escape from the prison on Alcatraz.
-In one scene, Clint Eastwood, a young white man, delivers books to prisoners, and he becomes friends with the prison librarian (Paul Benjamin), a black inmate.
+In one scene, Clint Eastwood delivers books to prisoners, and he becomes friends with the prison librarian (Paul Benjamin).

 Role Call: Paul Benjamin as English—Information Provider (male)/Librarian as Failure